-The opposite approach is to plan regular activities that keep the equipment up and in good condition (rather than waiting until it is down).
-Here are a few examples of such activities:
+Preventive maintenance takes a different approach and takes proactive measures to plan regular activities that keep the equipment up and in good condition (rather than waiting until it is down).
+For a comprehensive understanding of the key differences of breakdown maintenance and preventive maintenance within a factory setting, click here.

 - Cleaning and checking (the third S in the 5S cycle)